 Important notice – campus change This course will be based at the Coleraine campus from September 2018 onwards.

-The University regularly ‘refreshes’ courses to make sure they are as up-to-date as possible.
-The University calls this process 'academic revalidation’.
-This course will be ‘refreshed’ during the 2017/18 academic year, with changes put in place for students entering in September 2018.
-For the most up-to-date course/ module information, please contact the Course Director, Dr May Stinson, email address email@example.com
+The University regularly refreshes courses to make sure they are as up-to-date as possible.
+This process is 'academic revalidation'.
+This course will be refreshed during the 2017/18 academic year, with changes put in place for students entering in Sept 2018.
+For the most up to date information contact the course director.

 If you don't meet our entry requirements for this course you may want to consider our International Foundation Programme (IFP)

 The International Foundation Programme (IFP) will prepare you for studying an undergraduate degree at Ulster.Find out more

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 The programme meets the needs of those who wish to gain a professional qualification in speech and language therapy together with a good foundation for postgraduate study and continuing professional development.
 This programme is recognised by the Professional and Statutory bodies for speech and language therapists in the United Kingdom.